 Email accounts having no user activity (i.e., no user login to the service or email forwarding) will be considered for deactivation.
 If possible, the user will be notified in time to make an appeal.
 Requests for reactivation must be made in writing to the service administrator.

 Complaints about email communications made to a user’s account must be in writing and submitted to the IT Department.

 Upon termination of a user’s affiliation with WVSOM, the user’s email account will be terminated and all information not retained by the user’s supervisor will be deleted.

-Under certain circumstances, authorized employees of the IT Department may, in the course of their professional duties, access users’ email for legitimate management or maintenance purposes and will promptly designate in writing the identities of all such users to the Director of IT.
+Under certain circumstances, authorized employees of the IT Department may, in the course of their professional duties, access users’ email for legitimate management or maintenance purposes and will promptly designate in writing the identities of all such users to the Chief Technology Officer.